stts-se/chromedictator/README.md

      http://localhost:7654

+The server will create a `audio_files` sub-directory in the corrent direktory if it does not already exist.

+The server will create a `abbrevs.gob` file, containing mappings from abbreviations to expanded forms, if it does not already exist.

 ## 2. Build and package pre-compiled version

 The `make` command will generate a zip file containing everything needed to run the server, including default executables for the following operating systems: